REI Co-op Flexlite Camp Dreamer Review

-|Pros||Flexible frame, middle-ground height, lightweight, removable headrest||Fits just about anyone, comfortably padded seat, super robust, plenty of storage, simple to use||Comfortable, portable, well-ventilated, stable, great storage, easy to use, inexpensive||Easy to set up, tall angled back, supportive, high seat height, less expensive|
+|Pros||Flexible frame, middle-ground height, lightweight, removable headrest||Fits just about anyone, comfortably padded seat, super robust, plenty of storage, simple to use||Comfortable, well-ventilated, stable, great storage, easy to use, good price||Carrying strap is built-in and easy to use, set-up is casual, exceptional support for your back, lightweight||Easy to set up, tall angled back, supportive, high seat height, less expensive|

-|Cons||Difficult to assemble at first, less stable, odd pockets||Fairly large and heavy, holds water, not breathable||Low back height, slightly lower seat height, cup holder not ideal for thin beverages||Very tall seat, limited pockets, no locking mechanism, less supportive, long when packed|
+|Cons||Difficult to assemble at first, less stable, odd pockets||Fairly large and heavy, holds water, not breathable||Low back height, slightly lower seat height, cup holder not ideal for thin beverages||Fabric can get dirty easily, durability could be better, cup holders could be larger||Very tall seat, limited pockets, no locking mechanism, long when packed|

-|Bottom Line||Packability meets hammock-like lounging with nearly rocker-like movement in this lightweight, low-to-the-ground model||Our favorite among all contenders, this robust chair makes camp lounging a simple and comfortable affair||It's tough to complain about this versatile and portable chair, especially considering the price||A tall chair with a simple set up that's easy to use and less expensive to buy|
+|Bottom Line||Packability meets hammock-like lounging with nearly rocker-like movement in this lightweight, low-to-the-ground model||Our favorite among all contenders, this robust chair makes camp lounging a simple and comfortable affair||It's tough to complain about this versatile and portable chair, especially considering the price||Taking the slouch out of camping chairs, this highly supportive model is easy to get in and out of||A tall chair with a simple set up that's easy to use and less expensive to buy|

-|Rating Categories||REI Co-op Flexlite...||ALPS Mountaineering...||REI Co-op Camp X||GCI Outdoor Comfort...|
+|Rating Categories||REI Co-op Flexlite...||ALPS Mountaineering...||REI Co-op Camp X||Kijaro Dual Lock Fo...||GCI Outdoor Comfort...|

-|Ease Of Setup (15%)|
+|Ease of Use (15%)|

-|Specs||REI Co-op Flexlite...||ALPS Mountaineering...||REI Co-op Camp X||GCI Outdoor Comfort...|
+|Specs||REI Co-op Flexlite...||ALPS Mountaineering...||REI Co-op Camp X||Kijaro Dual Lock Fo...||GCI Outdoor Comfort...|

-|Folded Dimensions (inches)||20" x 7" x 6"||39" x 8" x 8"||33" x 7" x 7"||45" x 7" x 5"||35" x 8" x 8"|
+|Folded Dimensions (length x width x height)||20" x 7" x 6"||39" x 8" x 8"||33" x 7" x 7"||45" x 7" x 7"||45" x 7" x 5"|

-|Unfolded Dimensions (inches)||27" x 25" x 37"||24" x 37" x 38"||21" x 31" x 31"||25" x 35" x 37"||34" x 20" x 36"|
+|Unfolded Dimensions (depth x width x height)||27" x 25" x 37"||24" x 37" x 38"||21" x 31" x 31"||25" x 35" x 37"||25" x 35" x 37"|

-|Features||Vents, 2 mesh pockets, removable head rest , DWR finish||2 cup holders, 2 side pockets, storage pocket behind headrest, adjustable armrests||1 uniquely shaped cup holder, "stowable" armrest pouch, adjustable armrests||Beverage holder, small sleeve pocket||Built in 4-can cooler pouch, mesh up holder, side mesh pocket|
+|Features||Vents, 2 mesh pockets, removable head rest , DWR finish||2 cup holders, 2 side pockets, storage pocket behind headrest, adjustable armrests||1 uniquely shaped cup holder, "stowable" armrest pouch, adjustable armrests||2 cup holders, side pocket, carrying strap||Beverage holder, small sleeve pocket|

 Our Analysis and Test Results

-This chair falls into a middle ground of seat height — the front edge is about 17 inches from the ground (sinking several inches when sat in) and the middle rests around 10.5 inches from the ground.
-It feels like a kind of high-backed, low chair (but not nearly as low as many others we tested) and the higher front edge of the bucket-like seat adds some height, helping it to feel like a medium-low chair.
+This chair falls into a middle ground of seat height — the front edge is about 17 inches from the ground (sinking several inches when sat in), and the middle rests around 10.5 inches from the ground.
+It feels like a kind of high-backed, low chair (but not nearly as low as many others we tested), and the higher front edge of the bucket-like seat adds some height, helping it to feel like a medium-low chair.
 And as you'd expect, this low height, bucket-like shape, and a lack of armrests make it challenging for many folks to get out of easily.

 This chair comes apart fully for transport.
-Bungee cords connect the poles together and the fabric pops off all four corners.
+Bungee cords connect the poles together, and the fabric pops off all four corners.
 Once you've removed the headrest pillow, the whole thing can be rolled up and stuffed into a small drawstring sack that weighs a little over 3 pounds.
 Compared to many giant chairs that simply fold shut, the Camp Dreamer seems small and lightweight.
-Up against the other chairs we've tested that come apart in similar ways, it's still fairly light and reasonably small, though still not something we'd take on an overnight backpacking trip.
+Up against the other chairs we've tested that come apart in similar ways, it's still fairly light and reasonably small, though not something we'd take on an overnight backpacking trip.
 Its stuff sack also lacks a handle of any kind, which can be slightly annoying depending on how you prefer to carry it.

-The Camp Dreamer is sold with a claimed capacity of 300 lb, which is pretty standard among camping chairs.
+The Camp Dreamer is sold with a claimed capacity of 300 pounds, which is pretty standard among camping chairs.
 It's made of DWR-treated ripstop polyester with aluminum poles, helping it to be lightweight while still fairly durable.
-Though the poles flex quite a bit during our stand and jump tests, they're made to do so and we never felt like they were on the verge of breaking.
-The bungee cord connecting them is fairly thick, but we've seen many bungee cords break down after a few seasons of regular use and sun exposure to truly trust this system long-term.
+Though the poles flex quite a bit during our stand and jump tests, they're made to do so, and we never felt like they were on the verge of breaking.
+The bungee cord connecting them is fairly thick, but we've seen many bungee cords break down after a few seasons of regular use and sun exposure to trust this system long-term.

-Ease of Setup
+Ease of Use

 — Maggie Brandenburg